Khaaz/AxonCore/README.md

 ## Features:

-  - Client: separate the Eris CLient and a main client that caches Modules, guildConfigs, DB schemas...
+  - **Client**: separate the Eris CLient and a main client that caches Modules, guildConfigs, DB schemas...
-  - Modular: a module host his own commands and events.
+  - **Modular**: a module host his own commands and events.
-  - Command Handler: create a command easily with a lot of options and customization
+  - **Command** Handler: create a command easily with a lot of options and customization
-  - Event Handler: create an event easily, split events per module, allow
+  - **Event** Handler: create an event easily, split events per module, allow
-  - GuildConfig: natively support guildConfig (prefix, moderators, enabled/disabled modules/comands/events)
+  - **GuildConfig**: natively support guildConfig (prefix, moderators, enabled/disabled modules/comands/events)
-  - Utility: useful shortcuts and utility functions
+  - **Utility**: useful shortcuts and utility functions
-  - Resolver: built in Resolver that can be replaced if needed
+  - **Resolver**: built in Resolver that can be replaced if needed
-  - Error Handling: clean and complete error handling
+  - **Error** Handling: clean and complete error handling
-  - Logging: colorful and custom logging
+  - **Logging**: colorful and custom logging
-  - Customizable: Customize easily error messages, help command, bot staff...
+  - **Customizable**: customize easily error messages, help command, bot staff...

 ## Documentation: